What are Florida's Car Accident Laws?

 Am I required to wear a seat belt in Florida?

 Yes.
 All passengers and drivers in the front seats are required to wear a seat belt by the Florida seat belt law.
-In addition, all passengers under 18 in the back seat must wear a seat belt.
+In addition, Florida's car accident lawys state that all passengers under 18 in the back seat must wear a seat belt.
 There are additional requirements for small children.
 Children 3 years old and younger must be in a federally approved child-restraint seat.
 Children 4 or 5 years old must be in a federally approved child seat or be wearing a safety belt.
 Seat belts reduce your risk of death in a car accident significantly.
 You should always buckle up.

 In Florida, who has the right of way?